ckyriaco/Capstone/Scripts/Documentation/ADaudit.py Documentation.md

 * This method finds the users within a provided list that have not logged in N days.
 * Has validation to ensure the array parameter is not empty and and that the allowed type is either "Computer" or "User".
 * Contructs an array of the users who have not logged in N days and tracks the number of Computer types and User types as well as the number of days since the user last logged on.
+* Updates the current object's
+    * unusedComputerCount,
+    * unusedComputers,
+    * computerDaysUnused,
+    * unusedUserCount,
+    * unusedUsers, and
+    * userDaysUnused arrays as needed.

 ### get_pwd_last_login_N_days method
 * This method finds out when certain users (within the same distinguished name type, container and object category) have last set their password.